samson-olofinsae/R1_batch_variant_splitter_nextflow/README.md

   The script auto-runs `samtools faidx` and `bwa index` if needed; ensure the reference is writable (or pre-index it in place).
 - **Singularity/Apptainer not found**
   Install Apptainer/Singularity or switch Wave to `docker`/`podman` and enable that runtime.
+- **/usr/bin/env: ‘python3\r’: No such file or directory**
+  If you see /usr/bin/env: ‘python3\r’: No such file or directory, your checkout has Windows line endings.
+Fix with git config core.autocrlf input and re-clone, or run sed -i 's/\r$//' scripts/*.py.
 ---

 ## Citation